Bathycache- The Truth is in the Ground

 AUV Operations and Marine Geologist

-In addition to the shape of the seafloor, we also gather information from the AUVs about the nature of the composition of the bottom, e.g. whether it is sandy or coral covered.
-To do this, we use a technology called side-scan sonar resulting in images like that seen in the following image.
-This shows the intensity of the sound that bounces off the seafloor and back to the robots.
 Imagine what your living room would look like at night illuminated only by the light and shadow of a flashlight and you will begin to get a sense of what kinds of images side-scan sonar is providing.
-Light areas indicate hard acoustic returns such as what you would expect from a large brain coral while darker areas indicate shadow or zone with more subdued topography or possibly fine sand.
-Notice that I said rather ambiguously what might be causing the light and dark patches.
-The reason is that there are many combinations that can make similar patterns, and it is only through careful ground-truthing (that is taking close up visual or physical samples) that scientists are able to differentiate one bottom type from another.
-The task of ground-truthing is strenuous, repetitive, and thankless work but critical to habitat mapping such as we are doing here in Bonaire.
-Many students came to our aid recently to help us conduct sonar groundtruthing here at the science compound by swimming out to document various acoustic targets on the seafloor and noting the kind of bottom-type and marine organisms associated with the feature(s).
+Light areas indicate hard acoustic returns, such as what you would expect from a large brain coral, while darker areas indicate shadow or zone with more subdued topography or possibly fine sand.
+Notice that I said, rather ambiguously, what might be causing the light and dark patches.
+The reason is that there are many combinations that can make similar patterns, and it is only through careful ground-truthing (i.e., taking close-up visual or physical samples) that scientists are able to differentiate one bottom type from another.
+The task of ground-truthing is strenuous, repetitive, and thankless work, but it is critical to the habitat mapping we are doing here in Bonaire.
+Many students came to our aid recently to help us conduct sonar ground-truthing here at the science compound by swimming out to document various acoustic targets on the sea floor and noting the kind of bottom-type and marine organisms associated with the feature(s).

-We have managed to conduct seafloor-mapping surveys in six separate locations acquiring many tens of square kilometers of seafloor mapping data in addition to water column data regarding the conditions within the water (salinity, temperature, oxygen levels, etc).
+We have managed to conduct sea-floor-mapping surveys in six separate locations, acquiring many tens of square kilometers of sea-floor mapping data, in addition to water column data regarding the conditions within the water (salinity, temperature, oxygen levels, etc).

 Bernard demonstrating the use of the acoustic pinger.